 I think it comes back to leadership.
 To the conscious creation of a “team climate characterised by interpersonal trust and mutual respect in which people are comfortable being themselves.”
 (Amy Edmundson) To supporting individuals to increase and practice the skills of shared communication and social sensitivity.
 Skills, as it turns out, we can all learn and practice in the safe space of a good improv class or team.

 So here I am, Wellington!
 Ready to take creative risks as a member of your successful improv team (Here is an awesome review for Lyall Baywatch).
 Ready to move into your flat (Thanks friends!).
-Ready to work for your arts organisation (just waiting on a contract to sign).
+Ready to work for your arts organisation (Thanks Young and Hungry).

 And ready to make your improv class a safe place to do dangerous things in!